 The empirical literature finds a significant gender gap in competitiveness in many different settings under multiple circumstances; the main sources and driving forces are still under debate.

-Empirical evidence from the field is scarce, as clear decisions to compete are hard to identify.
+Empirical evidence from the field is still scarce, as clear decisions to compete are hard to identify.

 Closing the gender gap in competitiveness might not be desirable under all circumstances, as men are often found to be overconfident and over-competitive.